franckLdx/uploaderExpress/README.md

   ...
 }
 ```
+Overide is not supported.
+If a file with the name exist in the destination directory, this file is preserved and the upload failed.

+  Optional.
+If not provided, a random name is generated

 * **generateRelativePath**: Function that is used to generate the path of the file relative to the `tmpDir` parameter.
 The `req` object is passed in as a parameter.
 E.g.: